Cornwall Over 50's Homepage

 |Treasurer||Jon Nance||01579 348305|

-In addition all sponsors will be referred to in our tweeter feeds which are usually re-tweeted by Cornwall Cricket to their 3700 followers.
+All sponsors will be referred to on this website plus in our tweeter feeds which are usually re-tweeted by Cornwall Cricket to their 3700 followers.

 If you would like to get involved please contact our sponsorship manager Phil Payne via firstname.lastname@example.org or 07944 521304